Edmund Friedman Professional Recognition Award

 To recognize the importance of professional attainment in the advancement of the science and profession of engineering, as defined by the Constitution of the Society, Edmund Friedman, Past President, ASCE, contributed funds to establish the Professional Recognition Award, in 1959, and it was officially instituted by action of the Board of Direction in March 1960.
 In February 1964, the Board of Direction voted to include the name of the donor in the name of the award.

-I. The name of the award is the Edmund Friedman Professional Recognition Award.
+- The name of the award is the Edmund Friedman Professional Recognition Award

-IV.
-The Award Selection Committee shall be the Committee on Leadership and Management.
-Its recommendation, accompanied by an appropriate citation, shall be reported to the Committee on Advancing the Profession (CAP) annually and shall be forwarded to the Executive Committee of the Board of Direction for final action.
+- The Award Selection Committee shall be the Committee on Developing Leaders.
+Its recommendation, accompanied by an appropriate citation, shall be reported to the Committee on Professional Advancement (CPA) annually and shall be forwarded to the Executive Committee of the Board of Direction for final action.

-- Meritorious nominees not selected in a given year may be held over for consideration by the Committee on Leadership and Management for next year.
+- Meritorious nominees not selected in a given year may be held over for consideration by the Committee on Developing Leaders for next year.
 The names of these nominees will be conveyed to the Honors and Awards Program office.

-VIII.
-Members of CAP and the Committee on Leadership and Management and Society members who have been awarded the grade Distinguished Member prior to the nomination deadline shall not be eligible for this award.
+- Members of CPA and the Committee on Developing Leaders and Society members who have been awarded the grade Distinguished Member prior to the nomination deadline shall not be eligible for this award.